cosme12/SimpleCoin/README.md

 You can find more information in the original [Bitcoin Paper](https://bitcoin.org/bitcoin.pdf).

+## How this code work?

+There are 2 main scripts:

+- ```miner.py```
+- ```wallet.py```

+### Miner.py

+This file is probably the most import.
+Running it will create a node (like a server).
+From here you can connet to the blockchain and process transaction (that other users send) by mining.
+As a reward for this work, you recieve some coins.
+The more nodes exist, the more secure the blockchain gets.

+### Wallet.py

+This file is for those that don't want to be a node but simple users.
+Running this file allows you to generate a new address, send coins and check your transaction history.

 ## Contribution
 Anybody is welcome to collaborate in this project.
 Feel free to push any pull request (even if you are new to coding).